LDS-Data/lds-church-discipline/README.md

 * [Doctor Philastus Hurlbut](https://en.wikipedia.org/wiki/Doctor_Philastus_Hurlbut)—3 Jun 1833—Amorous Apostate, Early Church Foe—[Excommunicated in absentia for "unchristian conduct with the female sex while on a mission to the east"](https://www.josephsmithpapers.org/paper-summary/minute-book-1/16).
 He was found sufficiently penitent upon appeal that [his membership was restored 21 Jun 1833](https://www.josephsmithpapers.org/paper-summary/minute-book-1/25) only to be [revoked again two days later](https://www.josephsmithpapers.org/paper-summary/minute-book-1/26) because he had reportedly claimed to have "deceived" the prior council.
 He went on to become a prominent—perhaps _notorious_—critic of Mormonism, being a major contributor to Eber D. Howe's _Mormonism Unvailed_, for which he collected affidavits against the character of Joseph Smith and his family.

 * Daniel Copley—21 Jun 1833—Reluctant missionary—[Excommunicated "because he refused to fulfil his mission according to the Council of the High Priesthood of the holy order of God"](https://www.josephsmithpapers.org/paper-summary/minutes-21-june-1833/1).
 Much like his likewise-excommunicated father, Leman Copley, Daniel Copley struggled to be "all in" on the church.
 When assigned to serve a mission with (later excommunicated) Doctor Philastus Hurlbut, [he refused](https://www.josephsmithpapers.org/person/daniel-copley).
 He later went on to serve in the First Regiment of Wisconsin Volunteers in the American Civil War.

+* [William E. McLellin](https://en.wikipedia.org/wiki/William_E._McLellin) (1806-1883)—4 Aug 1835—Original member of the Quorum of the Twelve Apostles—[Disfellowshipped](https://www.josephsmithpapers.org/paper-summary/letter-to-quorum-of-the-twelve-4-august-1835/2) for failing to solicit donations for "a house in which to receive an endowment", and for a "libel" against the church due to this seemingly innocuous quotation from a letter he wrote his wife: "You say, that it will not be in your power to go to school this summer— I am glad that it is not, since Eld\[e\]r \[Orson\] Hyde has returned and given, me a description of the manner in which it is conducted. though we do not wish to cast any reflections."

 * James Patten—7 Aug 1835—[Excommunicated for "improper conduct, and refusing to give up his license"](https://byustudies.byu.edu/content/volume-2-chapter-17).